 If you have purchased A Connected Christmas to use with your family this season, here are a few inside tips about the booklist:

 There is one title assigned to each day of the curriculum with a coordinating hands-on connection, such as a handcraft or recipe.
 Some of them are strongly connected to the theme in the story for that day and others are more of a general project and could be easily assigned to another read-aloud if you are unable to collect all of the titles.
 If you move a title to another day than is assigned, I recommend also moving the hands-on connection to the same day, as they are partnered together.

 My recommendation is to try to gather the books either at your local library or to purchase them on Amazon or at a used bookstore such as thriftbooks.com.
 If you go this route, you could wrap each book up to have your children open up at lesson time, which makes for a fun experience and tradition.
-As a last resort, if you are unable to locate a physical copy of the books, you could try to find the titles read aloud in a video or as an e-book online.
+As a last resort, if you are unable to locate a physical copy of the books, I have included links to YouTube read-alouds of each book in the book list download.
 If you have exhausted those routes and need to swap a book out for another, there are many wonderful titles out there to choose from.
 Just double-check the hands-on connection for the day to see if it still makes sense without reading that specific book.

 Hi Alexa, if you will email the support team, they can get that booklist to you!
 The email is email@example.com